Bailiffs at the Door

 Enforcement at commercial premises

-Enforcement agents (Bailiffs) visiting a business premise should ensure they observe at all times any measures that the
+Enforcement agents (Bailiffs) visiting a business premises should ensure they observe at all times any measures that the

 Business has in place to ensure the safety of customers and workers.
 For further guidance, view COVID enforcement guidance.

 Using your home as a Registered Office and Bailiff?

-Nominating your company’s registered office at your home means you risk bailiff turning up!
+Nominating your company’s registered office at your home means you risk a bailiff turning up!
 Therefore, it is advisable to rethink this to avoid stress in that eventuality.
 Bailiffs may only enter a residential property by normal entry modes and may not use force to enter.

 Available Help For Limited Companies?